rstudio/package-manager-demo/r-package-manager-demo/README.md

 [![package-manager-demo](https://github.com/rstudio/package-manager-demo/actions/workflows/package-manager-r-demo.yml/badge.svg)](https://github.com/rstudio/package-manager-demo/actions/workflows/package-manager-r-demo.yml)

-This R package demonstrates RStudio Package Manager (RSPM) functionality.
+This R package demonstrates Posit Package Manager functionality.

 Specifically, this demo focuses on building and uploading pre-built binaries using an API token with the CLI.
-For more information see [the admin guide](https://docs.rstudio.com/rspm/admin/getting-started/configuration/#quickstart-remote-cli).
+For more information see [the admin guide](https://docs.posit.co/rspm/admin/getting-started/configuration/#quickstart-remote-cli).

 ## Table of Contents